zabbix/zabbix-docker/web-apache-mysql/alpine/README.md

 Images are updated when new releases are published.
 The image with ``latest`` tag is based on Alpine Linux.

 Zabbix web interface available in three editions:
-- Zabbix web-interface based on Apache web server with MySQL database support
+- Zabbix web-interface based on Apache2 web server with MySQL database support
 - Zabbix web-interface based on Nginx web server with MySQL database support
 - Zabbix web-interface based on Nginx web server with PostgreSQL database support

+The image based on Apache2 web server with MySQL database support.

 # How to use this image